Theology Untethered; Solutions for Angola’s Unreached

 A Critical Shortfall.

-As we are watching the Gospel take root, we’re increasingly aware of a vital gap.
-The absence of robust, relevant, and accessible theological and ministerial training for the emerging indigenous leaders is a rising concern.
+As we are watching the Gospel take root, we’re aware of a vital gap.
+The absence of robust, relevant, and accessible theological and ministerial training for indigenous leaders is a rising concern.
+Angola’s parliament is reviewing legislation that will soon require all ministers of religion to have formal theological training equivalent to a bachelor’s degree.

 Coming from non-institutionalized and pre-literate backgrounds, the needs and learning profiles of people like the Kuvale tribe are unique and dynamic.
 The only theology training options available in Angola present significant barriers; they require high literacy skills in Portuguese, and familiarization with Western methodologies and forms of assessment.